justindecunha/alpha-beta-chess-engine/README.md

 ##### Transposition Table

 As a particular board state can be reached through a variety of different move sequences, the minimax algorithm for chess repeatedly reevaluates scores for board states it has already seen.
-This can be optimized via dynammic programming.
-A hash is computed for each board state the algorithm evalulates, which is stored in the transposition table, along with the score said board state ended up recieving.
+This can be optimized via dynamic programming.
+A hash is computed for each board state the algorithm evaluates, which is stored in the transposition table, along with the score said board state ended up receiving.
 This significantly reduces the computational load of the minimax algorithm, as it is no longer forced to recompute values to boards it has already seen.

-##### Multi-Threading

-As the majority of modern computers come with mutiple cores, these can be harnessed to parallelize the search algorithm.
-As the algorithm has already been tweaked to store results of states it has already evaluated, effective multi-threading can be achieved simply by starting the exact same search twice on two separate threads.
-When one thread encounters a node the other thread has already solved, its result will be conviniently stored in the transposition table for reuse.

 ##### Move Ordering

 The alpha-beta enhancement to the minimax algorithm greatly benefits from finding stronger moves earlier in its search.
-By finding strong moves early, the search will prune unnessicary branches more aggressively, greatly improving search times.
+By finding strong moves early, the search will prune unnecessary branches more aggressively, greatly improving search times.
 For this reason, its worth using some sort of heuristic to

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## References
+## Acknowledgements

 The majority of techniques utilized in this chess engine were discovered on the [chess programming wiki](https://chessprogramming.wikispaces.com/).

+Piece graphics were taken from the PyChess repository, which can be found [here](https://github.com/pychess/pychess/tree/master/pieces).